larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Which was the fast accumulator's and then further and then the next two days.
-Here are the memory that came with the machine from deck the the this was 16
+Here are the memory that came with the machine from DEC the the this was 16
-K of 36 bit words crossed $120,000.
+K of 36-bit words crossed $120,000.
 (29:11)
-And then sitting out here at the far end of the line is the fabric Moby memory.
+And then sitting out here at the far end of the line is the Fabritek moby memory.
 And we we just get a little view of that.
 It's very likely that at this time, this mobile memory wasn't working is